Tommertom/plugwise-mcp/docs/add-hub-implementation.md

 tsx scripts/test-add-hub.ts glmpuuxg
 ```

-Or test within the MCP server by using the `/addhub` command.
+Or test by calling the `add_hub` tool through an MCP client.

 ## Build Status